How to Buy a New Construction Seattle & Bellevue Condo in 2023

 Thinking of buying a new condo?
 Read this first!

-This guide is written by Matt Goyer, a real estate broker and publisher of Urbnlivn, and is based on his 15 years of real estate experience.
+This new construction condo buying guide is written by Matt Goyer, a real estate broker and publisher of Urbnlivn, and is based on his 15 years of real estate experience.
 Matt has helped a number of buyers buy new condos.
 We wanted to give you an overview of what it takes to buy a new condo in the Seattle area – the good and the bad – and this guide will also give you a good sense of what it is like to work with us.
 Still have questions?
 Reach us at [email protected].

 Why buy a new condo

-There’s a lot to love about a brand new condo versus an older condo:
+There’s a lot to love about a brand-new condo versus an older condo:

 - Move-in ready with the latest and greatest finishes